| April Brings Showers of Local Arts by Laura Stengrim April is a busy time for artists

 Finding an appropriate space to display wall hangings,

-floor sculptures, pedestal art, and perhaps glass cases
+floor sculptures, pedestal art, and perhaps glass

 took finesse, finance, and unrecompensed elbow grease